anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 This is my first post ever on a personal blog page.
 Why now?

-I am working on a new project and I have some trouble finding information to help solve some challenges.
-I really like when someone takes the time to write a helpfull article.
-So I figured, this time maybe it is my turn to create some blog posts about my challenges and how I solved it.
+I am working on a new project, and I have some trouble finding information to help solve some challenges.
+I really like when someone takes the time to write a helpful article.
+So, I figured, this time maybe it is my turn to create some blog posts about my challenges and how I solved it.

 My first challenge to write about is how to get a free blog site.
 You can publish on a site like Medium really ease, but the problem is, you have no influence over this site and what they do with your post.